-How do we come to understand environmental change?
+How do people come to understand environmental change?
 What kinds of knowledge matter?
-How do we grapple with uncertainty?
-And how do these things shape processes of environmental governance?
+How do decision-makers grapple with uncertainty?
+And how do these knowns and unknowns shape processes of environmental governance?

 CITIZEN SCIENCE GROUNDWATER MONITORING GUIDE

 In 2011, the state of Colorado did not have statewide groundwater monitoring requirements for areas of oil and gas development, so I wrote a guide for people with domestic water wells who wanted to track the quality and quantity of their groundwater.
 It has two goals: to provide citizen scientists interested in studying their own groundwater resources with the tools to do so, and to contribute to an evidence-based policy discussion at the intersection of oil, gas, and water.